MKaczkow/python_concepts/README.md

 * sql - add files
 * regex - do tutorial and add files
 * decorators - do tutorial and add files
+* generators - add more examples and write: pros and cons of generators and range vs xrange